 Check your security settings

-One more tell-tale sign that your webcam has been hacked is if the security settings for it are a bit screwy.
+Another tell-tale sign that your webcam has been hacked is if its security settings are a bit screwy.
 Open the settings on your webcam and take a look.

-If you are not able to change these settings yourself, or if the name of the admin account has been changed, you’ve probably been compromised.
-If this happens, there is (unfortunately) not much you can do about it, save getting a new webcam and making sure you change the default password as soon as it arrives.
+If you cannot change these settings or the name of the admin account has been changed, you’ve probably been compromised.
+If this happens, there is not much you can do about it; other than getting a new webcam and making sure you change the default password as soon as it arrives.

 If it’s a problem for Zuckerberg…

+Covering your webcam won’t protect you from hackers, but it won’t let them see a thing.
 If you are worried that someone is using your webcam to spy on you, you are not alone.
-A couple of years back, a picture of Mark Zuckerberg appeared, and it showed his laptop in the background.
+A couple of years back, a picture of Mark Zuckerberg appeared, showing his laptop in the background.
 Over the webcam, he had stuck a small piece of tape.

 The picture caused a lot of debate at the time: here was the boss of a huge tech company, who presumably has some of the best tech support in the world backing up his own not inconsequential knowledge, worried about hackers getting into his webcam.

 It wasn’t just Zuck, either.
-During the following weeks, the FBI’s director, James Comey, told reporters that “I put a piece of tape over the camera because I saw somebody smarter than I am had a piece of tape over their camera.”
+During the following weeks, the FBI director, James Comey, told reporters, “I put a piece of tape over the camera because I saw somebody smarter than I am had a piece of tape over their camera.”

 There are malicious people on the web looking for victims to extort.
 They’re going to do their dead-level best to record what you’re up to.
 For their profit – at your expense.